piyueh/geoclaw-neck-test/README.md

 The second and the third figures in
 [this subsection](#33-conservation-of-fluid-volumes)
 show the volume conservation on the coarse and the fine meshes of the two-level AMR grid.
-When compared to corresponding non-AMR single-level grid, on the coarse mesh, non of the four cases follows volume conservation.
-However, on the fine mesh, the one with both `update_modified.f90` and `flag2refine2.f90` can perfectly match the result of non-AMR grid.
+When compared to the corresponding non-AMR single-level grid, on the coarse mesh, none of the four cases follows volume conservation.
+However, on the fine mesh, the one with both `update_modified.f90` and `flag2refine2_modified.f90` can perfectly match the result of the non-AMR grid.
 In other words, the volume on the fine mesh of this case is conserved.

 #### 3.2.1.
 Original GeoClaw

 This case uses original GeoClaw v5.5.0 without any modification.
-It shows that, even though the fine mesh has 1m resolution, it still can't correctly produce reasonable flow patterns, while the non-AMR 1m mesh can.
+It shows that, even though the fine mesh has a 1m resolution, it still can't correctly produce reasonable flow patterns, while the non-AMR 1m mesh can.

 *Depth on the level 1 grid*